-Principles of Hardware Configuration Management Using the EIA-649 Industry Standard
+Principles of Hardware Configuration Management Training Using the EIA-649 Industry Standard

 Configuration Management training for CM professionals has always been an integral part of sound management practices.
 Configuration Managers are therefore a vital part of the management team, and their role both as managers and agents of change continues to increase in importance in today’s high-tech industrial environment.

 However, with the release of EIA-649 National Consensus Standard on Configuration Management, the emphasis in configuration management training as shifted to the contractor to develop CM training and processes that will implement good CM practices.

-This course will provide a solid framework for the use of basic CM methodology in Government or Commercial design and manufacturing activities using the principles of EIA Standard 649.
+This configuration management training course will provide a solid framework for the use of basic CM methodology in Government or Commercial design and manufacturing activities using the principles of EIA Standard 649.
 This course is designed primarily to provide a comprehensive knowledge of CM basics to those with limited experience, or for those who desire an understanding of the application of CM.

 Purpose of This Course